gcclinux/tardigrade/README.md

 ** release 0.0.2 - Updated README.md and corrected some issues.
 ** release 0.0.3 - Modified to use structure method
 ** release 0.0.5 - External command input
+** release 0.1.0 - Build the first binary
 ```

 OUTSTANDING: